themeum/kirki/docs/controls/image.md

     description: Define the URL to an image or use an empty string (<code>'default' => ''</code>).
 ---

-Image controls allow you to upload a new image, or use an existing image from your media library.

 ### Example

 {% highlight php %}